 IOP is not only advantageous for the individual client, but also for the family as a whole.
 Family therapy engages the entire family unit in the recovery process so they can begin to understand and validate each other’s experiences, repair past hurts, and explore the various ways addiction affects family relationships.
 With the guidance of an addiction treatment professional, clients and their loved ones can learn how to change harmful behaviors and restructure the way the family operates.

 IOP Services at Positive Recovery

-At Positive Recovery Centers, IOP clients spend 9-12 hours in treatment each week (at least 3 days a week) for a total of six to eight weeks.
-Each group session lasts about three hours and is facilitated in a structured, supportive setting led by licensed professionals.
-The first 90 minutes of the session is focused on psychoeducation while the second 90 minutes is group therapy.
-Clients are allowed a short break in between.
+At Positive Recovery Centers, IOP clients attend 3-4 days per week, (9-12 hours)for approximately eight weeks.
+Each group session lasts three hours and is facilitated in a structured, supportive setting led by licensed professionals.

 IOP is customized on a case-by-case basis to address the specific treatment needs of each client.
-Our program differs from other intensive outpatient programs because it incorporates Dr. Powers’ scientifically validated and strength-based approach to addiction treatment, called Positive Recovery.
+Our program differs from other intensive outpatient programs incorporating Dr. Powers’ scientifically validated and strength-based approach to addiction treatment, called Positive Recovery.

 By combining Positive Recovery methods with other evidence-based strategies and treatments, our IOP empowers clients to discover meaning and purpose in their lives without relying on drugs or alcohol.